Table Of Contents

 • Planning stage – Teams should be able to justify the budget they need and use cost data to inform product roadmap and technical debt-related decisions.
 This enables them to reduce unexpected spend and quickly adjust the budget when necessary.

-• Deployment and operation – Teams should be able to quickly identify unpredicted spend and adjust.
+• Deployment and operation – Teams should be able to identify unpredicted spend and adjust quickly.

-• Design and build stage – Teams should have the data they need at hand to make cost-effective architecture decisions.
-They should be able to report on planned spend and understand their cost of goods sold (the unit cost).
+• Design and build stage – Teams should have the data they need to make cost-effective architecture decisions.
+They should be able to report on planned spending and understand the cost of goods sold (the unit cost).

 • Monitoring stage – It should be possible to reassess cost by team, product, or feature and report on operational expenditures and ROI, segmented by business initiative.